When People Talk Backwards

 Recordings of alleged ghost voices, usually called Electronic Voice Phenomena, fall into three categories: First, hoaxes; second, undetermined; and third and most commonly, audio pareidoliac cases of mistaken identification.
 You hear some random anomalous sound on the tape, and your brain does its best to make sense of it, often turning it into speech.
 If the words that the ghost hunters claim are spoken are at all indistinct or ambiguous, there is a very probable explanation for them that's not "a ghost".
 You're hearing some sound, and unless you were present throughout the tape's entire history (which you probably weren't), it's some sound of unknown origin that, to your brain, sounds vaguely like speech, and isn't it interesting that it's always in the ghost hunter's own language and dialect?
 Here's a really good illustration of that.
 Listen to this song, it sounds like it's from India but really I have no idea.
 I won't even remotely guess what language it's in, I don't speak it and it's meaningless to my brain; but to me, it sounds quite clearly like someone saying:

-The words I heard are a little different from what someone else heard, as you can see from this subtitled video posted to YouTube.
-YouTube is full of similar examples (here's another good one that's too racy for Skeptoid).
+YouTube is full of similar examples.
 The human brain is hardwired to hear its own language in otherwise meaningless noise.
 If it wasn't, you'd never be able to recognize your own name when someone calls out to you in a noisy room full of people.

 Whether that noise is human speech played backwards, music played backwards, traffic sounds, random noises in a graveyard or haunted house, or the musings of the great Indian poet Benny Lava, your human brain will process it and find intelligible speech.
 It's the way your brain works, it's not evidence of ghosts, Satanic messages, and certainly not of something as childish as reverse speech.